SzofiaKaszas/Schoolworks/README.md

 # Schoolworks
-This repository contains every code I did in school
+This repository contains the most interesting codes I did in school